 Can I get varicose eczema on my arms?

-If you have varicose eczema on your leg, it can spread to other parts of the body.
+Strictly, the answer is no. But if you have varicose eczema on your leg, it can “spread” to other parts of the body.
 The medical term is autoeczematisation.
 Once the leg vein problem is treated, the eczema elsewhere gets better.

 - A duplex ultrasound scan is essential in all cases of varicose eczema.
 It will detect the exact vein abnormality and the results of the scan will form the basis of the plan for curative treatment.